 Step 8.
 Specify the Schedule.
 Here you can select one of the predefined schedule templates or set up a custom schedule.

 Step 9.
 Specify the Full Backup Schedule options.
-Due to a block-level backup usage, it is strongly recommended to run a full backup periodically.
-Otherwise you will not be able to purge out of date versions (differential backups) because of their dependency on an initial full backup.
+Due to block-level backup usage, it is strongly recommended to run a full backup periodically.
+Otherwise, you will not be able to purge out-of-date versions (differential backups) because of their dependency on an initial full backup.

-Note that block-level feature applies to files with a size more than 1 Mb due to a block size limitations
+Note that the block-level feature applies to files with a size of more than 1 Mb due to block size limitations